Plan, measure and report social impact

 - • " Lindsay had such a good level of understanding to be able to explain the issues to beginners."• " Lindsay was excellent, great rapport with everyone and good understanding of the voluntary sector particularly re the subject matter."

 - This course can be delivered in-house.
 Find out more

-If you belong to an SCVO member/supporter organisation, please sign in with your SCVO Account before booking to save £70 on this course
+If you belong to an organisation in SCVO membership, you will save £70 when booking this course

 Training delivered to your door

 Our in-house training service provides a flexible, efficient and cost-effective way to upskill or reskill a group of staff at the same time.